 "8.
 The Tenant testified that he never received the Notice of Termination and that he checks his mailbox meticulously.

+9. Under s.
+191(3) of the Residential Tenancies Act, 2006, (the ‘Act’) a notice or document is deemed to have been sufficiently given on the fifth day after mailing.
 11. The Landlord filed a Certificate of Service indicating that the Tenant was served with the Notice of Termination by sending the document via mail or Xpresspost to the rental unit on July 8, 2020.

 12. The individual who swore the Certificate of Service, Ms. Arta Kadenaj, testified that she prepared the Tenant’s Notice of Termination and mailed it on July 8, 2020 to the Tenant’s rental unit.
 She also testified that the Notice of Termination was never returned.
 Her testimony is credible and I believe that she mailed the Notice of Termination to the Tenant and that the Landlord had no reason to believe that the Notice of Termination was not received until the hearing.